-The English text is dedicated to the extent to which traditional policy advice by science has opened up and thus changed in recent years and what this has to do with science communication.
+The English text looks at the extent to which traditional policy advice by science has opened up and thus changed in recent years and what this has to do with science communication.

 Traditional scientific policy advice used to happen behind closed doors in advisory bodies as a dialogue between scientists and policy-makers.
 The respective models for the interaction are basic linear arrangements assigning clear roles and primacy to one of the sides.